How To Avoid SBS (Sick Building Syndrome) In Your Commercial Building

 Ensure Proper Ventilation

 It’s not uncommon for buildings over 30 years old to have infrastructure issues such as poor ventilation.
 While all modern buildings are built with proper ventilation, older buildings may not have had a proper ventilation system and structure built within the building as air pollution was not a major concern until the late 1970s.
-Proper ventilation allows for air to circulate through your building with fresh clean air moving into the building while stagnant polluted air moves out of the building.
+Click here to read the full article.